-Here is the latest installment of Norms Watch, our series tracking the flouting of democratic norms by the Trump administration and the erosion of those norms as a result, in part due to reactions to Trump.
-This is our collection of the most significant breaks with democratic and rule of law traditions that occurred in December 2018.
+Welcome to the latest installment of Norms Watch, our series tracking both the flouting of democratic norms by the Trump administration and the erosion of those norms in reactions and responses by others.
+This is our collection of the most significant breaks with democratic traditions that occurred in December 2018.

 Federal prosecutors name the President of the United States as a direct participant in felonies committed to win election — and Trump reacts

 Federal prosecutors for the Southern District of New York (SDNY) essentially alleged in a court filing that the President of the United States (identified as “Individual 1”) directed his then-personal lawyer and fixer Michael Cohen to engage in a criminal conspiracy involving the payment of hush money to help win the 2016 election.

 According to CNN, Trump “lashed out” against his acting attorney general, Matt Whitaker, in response to the SDNY court filings.
 “Trump pressed Whitaker on why more wasn’t being done to control prosecutors in New York who brought the charges” that directly implicated Trump in the hush money scheme with Cohen and charges of a conspiracy to commit federal campaign violations.
 The news report raised alarm that the president was interceding in an ongoing criminal matter to try to shield himself from accountability.